-When the founding members of South Metro Jewish Congregation launched its Religious School in 1992, it was in an unheated classroom at Cedaroak Primary School.
+When the founding members of South Metro Jewish Community launched its Religious School in 1992, it was in an unheated classroom at Cedaroak Primary School.
 On a gray, drizzly Sunday, a pint-sized number of children attended, hungry for knowledge about their heritage, anxious in their desire to find Jewish peers.
 This grassroots endeavor enabled residents of the South Metro area of Portland to find a Jewish community close to home.
 From what was first known as South Metro Jewish Community sprang a vibrant congregation, one that is now a highly respected member of the larger Jewish community, drawing members from throughout the greater Portland area.

 An organization emerges through the efforts of many, taking small steps and big leaps.
 Some of the highlights of our history include: